donaldboulton/minimal-mistakes/_pages/terms.md

 ## Donation Policy

-All Donations throught our webshop pages or paypal buttons will not be refundable, as they are a donation to a free website designer, that has limited abilitys to do money transfers back to you.
+All Donations throught our external pay sites and or through our paypal buttons will not be refundable, as they are a donation to a free website designer, that has limited abilitys to do money transfers back to you.
 Thank You for your donations to donboulton.com.

 ## Comment Policy